 Skills Video - can be made at Legacy

 Game Footage – should be one entire game of you playing.
 Be sure to let the coaches know which number you are and in what position you start in.

 - Include your name, height, position, grad year, high school and club.
 Be sure to express interest in their school and volleyball program.
 Address the coach by name to start the email (ex.
-Coach Lindstrom)
+Coach Smith)